7 Gley Soils

 GU

-Gley Soils that within 60 cm of the mineral soil surface have both
+Gley Soils that in some part within 90 cm of the mineral soil surface contain sulfuric soil material.

 GT